10 Best Herbal Tinctures For Eye Infection

 echinacea purpurea tincture

-Echinacea purpurea herbal tinctures are traditionally used for their potential anti-inflammatory and immune-boosting properties, though they are not specifically formulated or recommended for treating eye infections.
+Echinacea purpurea herbal tinctures are traditionally used for their immune-boosting properties, but they are not typically recommended for treating eye infections due to potential irritation and lack of clinical evidence supporting their efficacy in this specific application.

 aloe barbadensis tincture

-Lavandula angustifolia, commonly known as English lavender, has been traditionally used for its calming and anti-inflammatory properties, making it a potential candidate for herbal tinctures aimed at alleviating symptoms of eye infections.
+Aloe barbadensis, commonly known as aloe vera, has been traditionally used for its soothing and anti-inflammatory properties, and its herbal tinctures are sometimes explored for their potential benefits in treating eye infections.